-Welcome St. Thomas Aquinas Parish in International Falls, MN!
+Welcome to the parishes of St. Thomas Aquinas and St. Columban!
 Founded in 1905 the church has been our faith home for more than 100 years and is a testament to the faith of the proud, resilient and independent people who first settled in our area.

 Please explore our website for information about the Catholic faith, parish events, our publications, and much more!
 We encourage visitors and new parishioners to become involved in our parish community and the many events and programs we offer to grow in faith.

 Love God.
 Love our neighbor.
 Seek the lost.
 Make disciples.

 “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the great and first commandment.
 And a second is like it, You shall love your neighbor as yourself.”